 The right partner grows with you.
 We have watched clients start with three agents and scale to thirty over a two-year period.
 We have also watched poorly chosen partnerships collapse because the provider could not accommodate a change in service scope.
 Before you sign, ask your prospective provider to walk you through how they have scaled a similar client.
 The answer will tell you a great deal about their operational maturity.

-The right choice depends on your business size, service requirements, industry, and what you value most in a partnership.
+The right call center partner depends on your business size, service requirements, industry, and what you value most in a partnership.
 If you are a small or mid-sized business looking for a dedicated, transparent partner with a proven track record, Digital Minds BPO offers a starting point worth exploring.
 With over 15 years of experience, a 92% client retention rate, and pricing from $924 per agent per month, the entry point is clear and the value proposition is documented.

 How much does it cost to outsource to a Philippines call center?

-Philippine call center agents typically cost between $8 and $15 per hour, or $924 to $1,764 per month for a dedicated full-time agent depending on their specialization and experience level.
+Philippine call center agents typically cost between $8 and $15 per hour, or $924 to $1,764 per month for a dedicated full-time agent depending on specialization and experience level.
 These rates include agent salary, benefits, equipment, and facility costs.
 Compared to equivalent in-house staffing in the United States or United Kingdom, Philippine outsourcing typically delivers cost savings of 60 to 70%.
 Additional setup or training fees may apply with some providers, so always request a fully itemized breakdown before signing.

 Is a Philippines call center right for small businesses?